weberdak/hybrid-method/README.md

 # hybrid-method

-Workflow for calculating membrane protein structures using isotropic and anisotropic NMR restraints.
+Work flow for calculating membrane protein structures using isotropic and anisotropic NMR restraints.

 ## Description

+For a brief introduction to combining oriented sample solid-state NMR (OS-ssNMR) and isotropic restraints from solution or MAS-ssNMR, please read/cite our new book chapter:

+Weber, D. K., Larsen, E. K., Gopinath, T., & Veglia, G. (2020).
+Chapter 12: Hybridizing isotropic and anisotropic solid-state NMR restraints for membrane protein structure determination.
+In F. Separovic & M.-A. Sani (Eds.), *Solid-State NMR*.
+IOP Publishing. https://doi.org/10.1088/978-0-7503-2532-5ch12

 This repository details a protocol to determine the structure and topology of membrane proteins by hybridizing isotropic and anisotropic NMR restraints into XPLOR-NIH simulated annealing calculations.
 The protocol has been updated from our previous versions ([Shi et. al., J. Biol.
 NMR, 2009](https://doi.org/10.1007/s10858-009-9328-9) and [Mote et al., J. Biol.
 NMR, 2013](http://link.springer.com/10.1007/s10858-013-9766-2)) top incorporate new functions and force fields that have since been built into XPLOR-NIH.
 This protocol has also been designed for users who are not expert users of XPLOR-NIH and includes the following features: